Applying to Medical School · Dec. 31, 2018

 In the book, Gawande follows a number of people involved with dealing with the elderly.
 This includes a geriatrician in a clinic, a hospice nurse, and managers at a number of revolutionary nursing homes.
 He balances the positives and negatives of different types of accommodation arrangements for the elderly: with family, in care homes, assisted living facilities and more.
 Gawande discusses all aspects of caring for the elderly and those with a terminal illness, from the hard conversations to letting go.
 He discusses topics of courage, encouraging dependence, allowing assistance and more.

-theMSAG’s second book aimed at prospective medical students covers the interview.
+theMSAG’s application guidebook, aimed at prospective medical students, covers the medical school interview.
 The Medical School Interview Book guides applicants through the different styles of interviews and the possible questions that may come up.

 The book teaches students how to approach different types of interview questions.
 This includes questions on data interpretation, articles, calculation, pictures, medical ethics, NHS hot topics, the role of a doctor, and providing examples.
 It is an extremely valuable resource that has been written by a number of experts in the field.